suvetha-22/Full-stack-projects/README.md

 # Full-stack-projects
-ll Backend and Frontend Files with source code for project management system
+All Backend and Frontend Files with source code for project management system